retail estate meaning retail estate meaning

 What are the different types of retail properties?

 Retail properties are categorized into shopping malls, strip malls, and stand-alone stores.
 Shopping malls are large complexes with diverse retail, dining, and entertainment options.
-Strip malls feature rows of stores with shared parking, while stand-alone stores allow for distinct brand presence.
+Strip malls feature rows of stores with shared parking, while stand-alone stores allow for a distinct brand presence.

 Tenancy and leasing involve the relationship between property owners and retail tenants.
 Retail estate trends are influencing lease structures, with a move towards flexible leasing options to accommodate changing business models, tenant mixes, and current market trends.